testable/selenium-remote-examples/README.md

 Example code for running a Selenium test against the Testable remote grid.
 Currently implemented with the <a target="_blank" href="https://webdriver.io">Webdriver.io</a> Selenium client library.

-The examples include an `assertion-reporter.js` utility that reports the test steps back to Testable as assertions that can be seen along side the test results.
+The examples include an `assertion-reporter.js` Webdriver.io reporter that reports the test steps back to Testable as assertions that can be seen along side the test results.

 ### Steps to Run